henriquesw/TelegramBot/README.md

 # TelegramBot
 Basic Telegram Bot

-Download a video and sand back to you after you send a link through the Telegram
+Download a video and send back to you after you send a link through the Telegram